MelMutaa/secure-retail-application/README.md

 - All user data is stored in `data/users.json`.
 - Products are stored in `data/products.json`.
 - Discount codes are checked within the app but can be configured in the code.

-For any further assistance, feel free to contact the developer.